KMarshallX/VesselBoost/paper/paper.md

 # Summary
 *VesselBoost* is a Python-based software package utilizing deep learning techniques to segment high-resolution time-of-flight MRI angiography data, with high sensitivity towards small vessels.
 The software suite encompasses three functional modules: (1) *predict*, (2) *test-time adaptation* (TTA), and (3) *boost*.
 By leveraging these modules, users can efficiently segment high-resolution time-of-flight data or conveniently 'boost' segmentations for other vascular MRI image contrasts.

-One of the distinguishing features of *VesselBoost* lies in its incorporation of the idea of imperfect training labels for vasculature segmentation.
+One of the distinguishing features of *VesselBoost* lies is the idea of incorporating imperfect training labels for vessel segmentation.
 At the core of *VesselBoost* is a data augmentation strategy that leverages the self-similarity of large and small vessels, which sensitise a segmentation model towards the smallest vessels.
 This allows to 'boost' coarse segmentations and increase the number of segmented, small vessels.
 In summary, *VesselBoost* can provide detailed segmentations of the human brain vasculature from high-resolution MRI angiographic imaging, using either *predict* or *test-time adaptation*, or it can *boost* segmentations for other vascular MRI image contrasts.

 # Statement of Need